11 For both He who sanctifies and those who are being sanctified are all of one, for which reason He is not ashamed to call them brethren,

 Our solidarity with Christ rests on our redemption through the cross.

-Those who believe in Christ’s death for their sins makes the sons of men the sons of God.
+Believing in Christ’s death for our sins makes the sons of men the sons of God.
 There is a majesty in this brotherhood.
 The Son of God became the Son of Man that He might make the sons of men the sons of God.
 We are now fellow-heirs with Christ (Ro 8:17).

 The Lord became our brother when we believed on Him.
 He set us apart unto God permanently by giving us positional status with the Father.
 He put us on the path of sanctification and ultimately to the glory of heaven itself.